 Despite all the work that has been done to restore the house, much more remains to be done.
 If you would like to help restore Herman Melville’s Arrowhead, please consider becoming a member of the Berkshire County Historical Society.
 As a member, you will receive a newsletter keeping you informed of restoration progress.
 Donations may also be made in any denomination through our website here or mailed to 780 Holmes Road, Pittsfield, MA, 01201.
 Any support is much appreciated.

 To read the Massachusetts Historical Commission’s Form B Inventory, detailing the history of the architecture and ownership of Arrowhead, click here.

-By the 1970s, Melville’s library, the room where he wrote Moby-Dick, had been converted to a small bedroom.
+By the 1970s, Melville’s study, the room where he wrote Moby-Dick, had been converted to a small bedroom.
 The fireplace had been enclosed, and a wall built through the room to create a hallway.
-The Berkshire Historical Society has restored the room to its Melville-era appearance based on documentary and physical evidence.
+The Berkshire County Historical Society has restored the room, ca. 1975, to its Melville-era appearance based on documentary and physical evidence.

 As can be seen in the first picture below, the piazza you see today wasn’t part of the house at that time.
 The original piazza had been removed in 1938 (the owner sought to restore the house to its original 18th century appearance), and a picture window was added ca. 1950.
 These were both addressed in the first few years of BCHS’s ownership.